Pyristix/bash-password-cracker/README.md

 # bash-password-cracker
 A brute forcing tool for cracking a given password made with Bash scripting.
-Developed for demonstration purposes.
+Developed for demonstration purposes for a children's event.

 **Usage:** <br>
 passcrack.sh [password]